 - Visitor interaction e.g. answering visitor questions in a polite and sensitive manner.

-- Assisting with student supervision at the direction of the head keeper.
+- Assisting with student supervision at the direction of the senior keeper.

 - Training in animal-management related computer software.

 - Training in all aspects of the company’s code of practise.

 - A qualification or enrolment on an animal science related discipline would be desirable.